ibois-epfl/augmented-carpentry/README.md

 > - [ ] Add a function DrawText() to the RenderAPI
 >   - [ ] Fix the textRender, which is either not shown or overriding the scene
 > - [ ] Cache objects in RenderAPI for speed up (option)
-> -

-> - [ ] Document with videos and snapshots the tracaking system and the mapping

 Scheme for the last implementation of AC's main structure:
 <p>